alhabarneh/chatbot/README.md

 ## Overview

 This project is a Node.js application for a restaurant reservation chatbot.
 The chatbot allows customers to make, modify, and cancel reservations through command-line prompts.
-The project uses SQLite for data storage and is containerized using Docker for easy deployment.
+The project uses SQLite for data storage and NLP for data training.

 ## Features